Polymer/old-docs-site/app/2.0/docs/tools/glossary.md

 # D
 ## dependency
 In the context of Polymer apps, a dependency is a resource (a file or set of files) required by your application, such as HTML files or JavaScript libraries.
-Dependencies should be declared in [`polymer.json`](#polymer-json) to ensure they are included in your build.
 See also: [dynamic dependency](#dynamic-dependency), [static dependency](#static-dependency), [transitive dependency](#transitive-dependency).

 In the context of the Polymer data system, a dependency is a piece of data that an observer, computed property or computed binding depends on.